yegor256/blog/_drafts/_sticky.md

 You obviously know what [lazy loading](https://en.wikipedia.org/wiki/Lazy_loading) is, right?
 And you no doubt know about [caching](https://en.wikipedia.org/wiki/Cache_%28computing%29).
-To my knowledge, there is no elegant way in Java to implement them.
-Here is what I found for myself with the help of Cactoos primitives.
+To my knowledge, there is no elegant way in Java to implement either of them.
+Here is what I found out for myself with the help of Cactoos primitives.

 <!--more-->